 HubSpot currently offers two types of API authentication: OAuth and API Key access.
-All API users are encouraged to use OAuth for security purposes, and app developers are required to do so if your app is public and listed in the HubSpot App Marketplace.
+All API users are encouraged to use OAuth for security purposes, and Featured Integrations are required to us this authentication method.
 If you're developing internally for your organization, you can generate a HubSpot API key here.

 Note the difference between using OAuth and API keys in your calls, which is simply a difference in the authentication parameter used in your calls: